×

 • The source of the container image repository you want to mirror.

-For new clusters, you can use IDMS, ITMS, and ICSP CRs objects as desired.
+For new clusters, you can use IDMS, ITMS, and ICSP CRs objects as needed.
 However, using IDMS and ITMS is recommended.

 If your cluster uses an ImageDigestMirrorSet, ImageTagMirrorSet, or ImageContentSourcePolicy object to configure repository mirroring, you can use only global pull secrets for mirrored registries.
 You cannot add a pull secret to a project.